 b) Bohr’s atomic model resembles with?

 Ans: It resembles with planetary model of our solar system.
-In Bohr’s model, nucleus is at center and electrons moves around it like that of our planets moving around the sun.
+In Bohr’s model, nucleus is at center and electrons revolves around it.
+In our solar system, sun is at the center and planets moving around it.

 c) What are the successes of Bohr’s model?